jmahler/sprinklerpi/README.md

 From the web interface watering schedules can be created and edited.
 Each schedule can have any number of entries which describe when to turn a valve on and for how long.
-Any there are no limits on the number of schedules or number of entries which can be created.
+And there are no limits on the number of schedules or the complexity of schedules which can be created.

-The hardware design is modular allowing it to be scaled up or down for a particular install.
-Each driver can drive eight valves with one on at a time.
-And there can be up to three drivers allowing for the control of 24 valves.
+The hardware is modular and can be scaled to the size of a particular situation.
+Each control/driver module can drive eight valves and there can be from one to three of these modules allowing for a maximum of 24 valves.
+Expansion is accomplished using a SPI bus with a daisy chain configuration.

-The controller runs Linux, in this case a [RasberryPI][rpi], which makes it reliable and secure.
+The controller runs Linux, in this case a [RasberryPI][rpi].
+Both [Nginx][nginx] and [Apache][apache] web servers are supported and they can be installed directly on the RasberryPI.
+The web interface is written in PHP and is supported across many platforms.

   [rpi]: http://www.rasberrypi.org